carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 [root@rhel3 ~]#
 ```

-You can now access the Grafana GUI from a browser on the jumhost at <http://192.168.0.141>
+You can now access the Grafana GUI from a browser on the jumhost at <http://192.168.0.141>.
+It's worth keeping Grafana open as you walk through the tasks in this bootcamp, as it is a good way of tracking the Persistent Volumes you have created.

 ### Accessing Grafana